AnshulMangla/aci_inter_tenant_vrf_comms/README.md

 ## Summary

-This repository contains a set of different examples of ansible playbooks for automating Cisco ACI.
+This repository contains an ansible playbooks for automating Cisco ACI.
 Ansible Playbook to Automate creation of VRFs &amp; associated objects for communication between VRF/Tenants.

-## Inventory & variables
+## Inventory & Variables

-Update the variable of inventory.yaml & variables.csv based on your environment with APIC IP and credential.
+Update the variable of inventory.yaml & variables.csv based on your environment with APIC IP, credential and values in csv files.

 ## Instructions